Player Centered Session Design: Key Considerations

 2) What behaviors/actions am I trying to prevent/extinguish?

 a.
-If a player does this, how does the activity disincentivize or “punish” the
+If a player does this, how does the activity disincentivize or “punish” the actions?

 A quick example is adjusting the position of goals to reinforce defensive actions in wide spaces.
 If players effectively defend wide spaces, the opponent will have more difficulty scoring, and the defending team will be more likely to recover the ball (reward).
 Poor defending out wide will likely result in goals score by the opponent (punishment).
 Note: playing to counter goals could also be used to reinforce actions like switching the point of attack or creating 2v1’s out wide.